Starting an Online Business All-in-One For Dummies

 Important Website Resources for Your Online Business

 As an online business owner, it's important to have access to many different types of information for starting and managing your website.
-The online resources in the following table can help you with everything from protecting your site by registering trademarks to operating more efficiently by buying postage online.
+The following online resources can help you with everything from protecting your site by registering trademarks to operating more efficiently by buying postage online:

 Checklist for Launching a New Website